jeffpar/pcjs.v1/_posts/2017-07-21-retroreview-speedup.md

 	SPEEDUP  COM       37   7-21-17  12:00a
 			1 File(s)     30720 bytes free

-Let's take a closer look at this 37-byte program, using the `DEBUG` program on "PC-DOS 2.00 (Disk 2)":
+Let's take a closer look at this 37-byte program, using the `DEBUG` program on "PC DOS 2.00 (Disk 2)":

 	A>B:DEBUG SPEEDUP.COM
 	-u100